AdobeDocs/experience-manager-cloud-service.nl-NL/help/implementing/cloud-manager/user-access-new-relic.md

 ## New Relic One openen {#accessing-new-relic}

-Zodra u [je New Relic-account heeft geactiveerd,](#activate-account) u kunt New Relic One openen via Cloud Manager of rechtstreeks.
+Als u eenmaal [je New Relic-account heeft geactiveerd,](#activate-account) u kunt New Relic One openen via Cloud Manager of rechtstreeks.

 New Relic One openen via Cloud Manager: